If you’ve ever made a mistake or had an issue with a balance transfer, read this to learn the easiest way to deal with it.

 - If you actually want to transfer a balance to a card with your existing issuer.

 Some credit card issuers offer balance transfers specifically for existing customers, which gives you a legitimate option if you want to stay with your issuer but choose a different card.
-NAB, for example, recommends existing cardholders contact them directly for more information on balance transfer options to other NAB cards, while Citi says existing cardholders that are signed up for “my offers” can “take advantage of exclusive offers you may be eligible for including balance transfers”.
-So if you want a balance transfer deal with your current credit card issuer, look into these options or contact them directly to see what’s possible for your circumstances.
+Contact them directly to see what’s possible for your circumstances.

 Compare balance transfer credit cards

-Problem: Only getting approval for part of the balance transfer
+Problem: Getting approved for only part of the balance transfer

-This issue has to do with credit limits, so let’s start there.
-When you apply for a balance transfer, issuers usually only allow you to transfer a certain percentage of the credit limit you are approved for on a new card.
-This often sits between 70% and 95% of the total credit amount.
+When you apply for a balance transfer, issuers only allow you to transfer a certain percentage of the credit limit you are approved for on the new card.
+This often sits between 70% and 95% of the total credit limit.
 (Note: This is the maximum you can transfer, but you can also transfer a lower amount if you have less debt).

-If you’re approved for a credit limit that doesn’t leave room for this percentage, the issuer may offer a partial balance transfer.
+If you’re approved for a credit limit that doesn’t allow you to move the entire debt, the issuer may offer a partial balance transfer.
 In the scenario above, for example, if you were approved for a $5,000 credit limit, the new issuer might transfer $4,500 (90%) of your debt over and leave you with a $500 balance on your old card.

 What to do about it